-Converts RGB black to pure CMYK black.
+Converts RGB black to pure CMYK black and preserves pure CMYK black.
 This option also ensures that shades of gray created as vectors are preserved.
 A 50% K shade will remain unchanged at 50% K. A medium gray RGB shade with RGB=128/128/128 will be set to 50% K after CMYK conversion.

 Leave Text Elements Unchanged